icinganalysis/icinganalysis.github.io/content/basics/intermediate.md

 Example calculations are provided here in the Python programming language, and using the NASA-provided LEWICE code.

-There are several reasons why you may choose to use a different toolset.
+There are several reasons why you might choose to use a different toolset.
 See [Analysis Toolset]({filename}intermediate_toolset.md) for more details and options.

 ## Every analysis is an approximation